Non Alcoholic Drinks at Bar

 Going Beyond With Modern Functional & Botanical Sips In Bar Culture

 New ISWR ( International Wine and Spirit Research’s Drinks Market Analysis) data shows that no/low alcohol consumption will increase by a third by the year 2026.
-Consumers today are reaching out to order non alcoholic drinks at a bar and even looking out eagerly for options in the Non Alcholic Spirits category.
+Consumers today are reaching out to order non alcoholic drinks at a bar and even looking out eagerly for options in the Non Alcoholic Spirits category.

 This clearly underscores why consumers today are actively choosing to order non-alcoholic drinks at a bar and why bartenders are increasingly stocking up on sophisticated, alcohol-free alternatives.

 While not yet found on traditional bar menus, brands like Mitra9 are helping shape this shift through availability in online and specialty retail stores.
-Their kava and kratom-infused seltzers reflect a broader movement toward alcohol-free drinks that offer a more intentional, wellness-focused experience, giving consumers more options to enjoy before heading out or as part of their alcohol-free lifestyle.
+Their kava and mitragynine-infused seltzers reflect a broader movement toward alcohol-free drinks that offer a more intentional, wellness-focused experience, giving consumers more options to enjoy before heading out or as part of their alcohol-free lifestyle.

 As bar culture evolves, the presence of these functional alternatives in the everyday drinking conversation is only becoming stronger.